 Cagibi accepts and reads submissions year round through our submissions manager, provided by Submittable.
 This is for our online and print journal issues, and also for the Macaron Prize when those respective reading periods are open.
 There you will see guidelines specific to each category.
 Other general guidelines and answers to common questions are provided here, such as the policy for simultaneous submissions (please do!), how to withdraw, and rights and payment.

-We encourage simultaneous submissions.
+We encourage writers to submit their work to multiple journals (referred to as “simultaneous submissions”).
 If your work is accepted elsewhere (awesome!), please withdraw your Cagibi submission from within Submittable.
 Do not email the editors to withdraw part or all of your submission; instead, withdraw in Submittable.
 For partial withdrawals, such as for one of multiple poems, add a message to your submission.
 To add a message, log in to Submittable, click on your submission, and you will see there a box to leave us a message.
 For more detailed instruction on how to do that within Submittable, scroll down to the bottom of this page.

 Cagibi does not consider work which has previously appeared in print or online.

 When you can expect to hear back: Because Cagibi is open year-round for submissions, our editors are reading nonstop.
 Every submission is read by our editors and carefully considered.
 Though we aim for sooner, a decision should be made within six to eight months.
 If you haven’t heard within eight months, it simply means that your submission is still under consideration.
 For the amount of submissions we receive, we are a small team of editors.
 We thank you for your patience.

 You can sign up for our newsletter without submitting.
 When you submit to Cagibi, you’re also signing up for our newsletter.
 We will never give out your e-mail to anyone else.

 Print Issues & the Omnibus!
 Anthology